Niš Constantine the Great Airport: Since 2015

 The expansion in traffic began in 2015 when low-cost airline Wizz Air launched flights to Basel and Malmö.
-Shortly after, Ryanair followed the suit by announcing flights to Berlin.
-In 2016, both Wizzair and Ryanair announced more flights from Niš, respectively Wizzair to Dortmund, Eindhoven, Memmingen and Ryanair to Weeze, Bergamo and Bratislava.
+In 2016, Ryanair announced flights to Berlin, marking the airlines entry into the Serbian market.
+Later that year both Wizz Air and Ryanair announced more flights from Niš, respectively Wizz Air to Dortmund, Eindhoven, Memmingen and Ryanair to Weeze, Milan Bergamo and Bratislava.

-Shortly after the launch of these flights Niš experienced triple-digit growth in passenger traffic, exceeding the previous record figure.
+In the first 8 months of 2016 Niš experienced triple-digit growth in passenger traffic.
 In October 2016, Turkish Cargo, the airline for the transport of cargo which is a part of Turkish Airlines commenced scheduled cargo service between Niš and Istanbul.
 In November 2016, Swiss International Air Lines announced flights to Zürich, operated by the Airbus 320.
 In December 2016, Swiss got direct competition when Germania Flug announced flights to Zürich, starting June 2017 operated by the Airbus 319.
 However, since 2020 no airlines operates services to Zürich.

 As of 2019, plans existed for Niš Constantine the Great Airport to be linked to twelve more European cities, after Government of Serbia publish document about lines of public interests (PSO).
 Companies with the best offers will be granted 5 million euros.
 Twelve destinations of public interest are Frankfurt, Rome, Hannover, Ljubljana, Bologna, Budapest, Göteborg, Friedrichshafen, Karlsruhe, Salzburg, Nuremberg, Tivat.
 Currently, the airport serves the total of fourteen regular non stop destinations in eight countries during the whole year, plus four seasonal and three seasonal charter flights during peak summer months.

+In August 2026, Ryanair announced it will withdraw from Serbian market and terminate its four routes from Niš.

 Terminal expansion

 In December 2016, it was announced that Constantine the Great Airport airport began overhaul of its terminal by expanding check-in and boarding space, as well as building a new exterior and fixing the roof.
 The project is being funded jointly by the Government of Serbia and local authorities.

 As of 2022, progress has been made in construction of the new Airport terminal.
-The new terminal will span over an area of 7,160 square meters and will feature ten check-in desks, self-check-in stations, eight passport control booths, four passenger gates, one VIP gate, one air bridge and a luggage sorting facility.
+The new terminal will span over an area of 7160 m2 and will feature ten check-in desks, self-check-in stations, eight passport control booths, four passenger gates, one VIP gate, one air bridge and a luggage sorting facility.
 The new terminal is set to be completed in 2024 and the expansion will enable the Airport to handle up to 1.5 million passenger annually.
 In 2023, it was announced that SMATSA (Serbia and Montenegro Air Traffic Services Agency) plans to start construction in 2024 of a new control tower and an instrument landing system (ILS), which provides guidance to aircraft approaching and landing on a runway during low ceilings or reduced visibility due to fog, rain or snow.

 The new terminal building was inaugurated in July 2024.